sayan1999/Cricket-Prophet/README.md

 ## How It Works

 1. **Live score scraping:** Fetches live match data from CricBuzz.
-2. **Feature engineering:** Extracts relevant features from the match data.
+2. **Feature engineering:** Extracts relevant features from the match data and tried to predict deviation of score from projected score
 3. **Model prediction:** Applies a pre-trained Random Forest model to predict the final score.
 4. **Visualization:** Displays predictions and insights clearly.